LukasL97/scala-macros-example/article.md

 This decision was made intentionally by the language designers, in order to ensure safety and robustness and improve IDE support. [[2]](https://www.scala-lang.org/blog/2018/04/30/in-a-nutshell.html)

-However, this decision makes the implementation of Scala 3 macro annotations currently more difficult.
+However, this decision makes the implementation of Scala 3 macro annotations currently more verbose.
 In Scala 2, we could mostly write Scala code in quasiquotes and use it as output of our macro implementation.
 Meanwhile, in Scala 3, we additionally have to take care of symbols, unique identifiers of definitions, which especially makes adding new members to a class more complicated than in Scala 2.